bear/indieauth-playbooks/README.md

 Ansible uses the ```hosts``` file to control information about the hosts it will be managing and the ```group_vars/all``` file to contain global variables.
 The ```roles``` folder is where common tasks are grouped into named roles along with any role specific variables or templates.

-The ```secrets``` variable contains the path that will be used to lookup ssh keys and other items that will never appear in the playbook directories so that they are not ever accidently added to github.
+The ```secrets``` variable found within ```group_vars/all``` contains the path that will be used to lookup ssh keys and other items that will never appear in the playbook directory path.
+This keeps them from ever being accidently added to github.

 ## Playbooks